 If the parallel incident rays that undergo diffuse reflection follow the laws of reflection, then why do they scatter in different directions after reflections?

-Each individual ray strikes the surface at different points with different orientation.
+Each individual ray strikes the surface at different points with different orientations.
 Since the normal is different for each ray of light, the direction of the reflected ray will also be different.